leafsphp/docs/src/docs/cli/index.md

 composer global require leafs/cli
 ```

+After that, you should have access to the `leaf` command from anywhere on your system.

+## command not found: leaf

+If you get a `command not found: leaf` error, it means your composer bin is not in your path.

-Make sure to place Composer's system-wide vendor bin directory in your `$PATH` so the leaf executable can be located by your system.
+You need to make sure that Composer's system-wide vendor bin directory is in your system `$PATH` so the leaf executable can be located by your system.
 This directory exists in different locations based on your operating system; however, some common locations include:

 - Windows: `%USERPROFILE%\AppData\Roaming\Composer\vendor\bin`
 - macOS: `$HOME/.composer/vendor/bin`
 - GNU / Linux Distributions: `$HOME/.config/composer/vendor/bin` or `$HOME/.composer/vendor/bin`

 You could also find the composer's global installation path by running `composer global about` and looking up from the first line.

+## Adding composer bin to path

+Once you find your composer global installation path, you can add it to your path. **There are some examples below which you can copy and paste in your terminal.**

 Eg (Adding composer bin to path linux):